openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### Risks and Mitigations

-Since this is a must-have functionality, the risks are not foreseeing fail scenarios in advance and implementation bugs.
+Being a GA feature from the beginning the risks are not foreseeing fail scenarios in advance and implementation bugs that are not caught and fixed through graduation process.

 To mitigate the risks, a thorough review of the enhancement must be done by MicroShift, OpenShift, and RHEL teams, and making sure testing strategy is sound and prioritized equally with the feature development.